U.S. trade panel says Apple did not violate Google patent

 The smartphone industry has seen dozens of lawsuits on several continents as Apple vies for market share with companies that make smartphones that use Google's Android software.

-Google acquired the patents in the case - and the lawsuit - when it purchased Motorola Mobility for $12.5 billion (£8.18 billion) in 2012, partly for its library of telecommunications patents.
+Google acquired the patents in the case - and the lawsuit - when it purchased Motorola Mobility for $12.5 billion in 2012, partly for its library of telecommunications patents.

 Google's Android software, which the company lets handset makers use for free, has become the world's No. 1 smartphone operating system, ahead of the iOS software used on Apple iPhones.